davo-b-green/seaTracks/README.md

 This package is available under the MIT License.
 Full license details can be found in the LICENSE file.

 ## Authors
-David Green - Initial work - ORCID
+David Green - Initial work - [ORCID](https://orcid.org/0000-0002-0346-3129)

 ## Acknowledgements
-This package builds upon the work and tools provided by the rSRDL and aniMotum packages.
-Please cite these packages appropriately when using seaTracks for your research.
+As mentioned above, this package relies heavily on tools provided by the [rSRDL](https://github.com/embiuw/rSRDL) and [aniMotum](https://github.com/ianjonsen/aniMotum) packages.
+Make sure you cite these packages appropriately when using seaTracks for your research.
+For more information on these packages, follow the links to their associated repositories.